willstMSFT/microsoft-365-docs/microsoft-365/enterprise/engineering-direct-portal.md

 #### Inputs

-- Search days prior to the current date (max 30 days)
+- Search the number of days prior to the current date (max 30 days)

-  - If you enter 10, the diagnostic will review the log for up to 10 days prior to the current date.
+  - If you enter 10, the diagnostic will review the log for up to 10 days prior to the current date

   - If left blank, the diagnostic will run with the value of 7 days